 If a provider ends their contract with HPSM

 If a member’s PCP or specialist terminates their HPSM contract, the member may request coverage for continued care up to 12 months.
 Approval for extended coverage depends on whether the member is being treated for certain medical conditions.
 The doctor also needs to agree in writing, with the payment terms in effect before contract termination.

 Request continuity of care with an out-of-network doctor

 Call Member Services.
 They will then notify you of HPSM’s decision.
 If you disagree with a decision to not approve your continuity of care request, contact Member Services and tell them you want HPSM to reconsider its decision.

-Treatment Authorization Requests (TAR)
+Prior Authorization Requests (PAR)

 How your provider requests authorization for services

 - Your provider completes a form for a service or medication that requires prior authorization

 - HPSM’s clinical staff review the medical necessity of the service requested

 - When a request is denied, you and your provider will receive a letter that explains the reason for denial (Notice of Action)